Saas

 Bad UX is not an abstract design problem for these users; it keeps them from connecting with their communities.

 At Clearstream, I spend a lot of time thinking about how to make those very real people's lives easier.
-As part of this, I tackled redesigning Clearstream's Automated & Keyword Workflows.
+As part of this, I redesigned Clearstream's automated communication builder: Keyword Workflows.
 This was a months-long project with complicated edge cases.

 Challenges